The-Readers-Collective/bookmarked-ui/README.md

 4. Enter the following url in your browser: http://localhost:3000/

 ## Future Features
-- [x] Adding and deleting followers
+- Enable a user to create an account
+- Enable a user to follow and unfollow other user's accounts
-- [x] Add a Google map API to locate how far a book is for exchage
+- Add a Google map API to allow for approximate book location from a given location
-- [x] Message a user if a bookmarked is avaiable for borrowing
+- Implement messaging to enable for book exchanges
-- [ ] Alert the user if a bookmarked book that was previously unavailable is now available
+- Alert users if a bookmarked book that was previously unavailable is now available

 ## Dev Notes
 ### Wins
-- [x] Excellent group dynamic and communication
+- Excellent group dynamic and communication
-- [x] Researching GraphQL queries and mutations
+- Effective research and implementation of GraphQL queries and mutations
-- [X] Problem solving
+- Creative problem solving and bug resolution
+- Implementation of UI redesign with an emphasis on a better user experience

 ### Opportunities for growth
-- [x] Understanding mutations
+- Implementation of GraphQL mutations
-- [x] Learning Cypress syntax when using GraphQL
+- Effectively using Cypress syntax with GraphQL

 ## Developed by:
 Morgan Berry |